This is the multi-page printable view of this section. Click here to print.

 • It will appear as a link on the template selection page when creating a project.

-• You can choose to use the Dockerfile file in the source code or use the information registered in Managing Dockerfile Templates.
+• You can choose whether to use the Dockerfile file within SosoCode, or to use the information registered in Manage Dockerfile Templates.

-• If you select the GUI template, the Dockerfile Template tab will be activated.
+• When you select the GUI template, the Dockerfile Template tab becomes active.

 Note